 A report by academics at Cardiff and Southampton universities suggested the majority of people working from home are as productive, if not more.
 The survey suggested that almost 90% of people would like to continue working from home in some capacity and more than 40% said they were able to get more work done while working from home compared to 6 months earlier, when most were working outside of the home.
 Now that many have seen the tangible benefits of working from home, it seems likely that the flexibility of working is here to stay for 2021.

 It's no secret that technology plays a large role in the way we work, but its role will likely become even more important in the future of work as it continues to evolve, especially as more workforces are going to continue working from home.

 Video calling has become essential in today’s new work mode, with Zoom seeing the biggest growth.
-A Report has shown that it had 659,000 users in January and this had risen to 13 million by April - a rise of almost 2,000% new accounts.
+A Report has shown that it had 659,000 users in January, which had risen to 13 million by April - a rise of almost 2,000% new accounts.
 Furthermore, technologies such as Microsoft Teams, Slack and Google Drive continue to push the limits of streamlining communication to decrease friction that happens in the workplace.
 Companies are releasing that the old ways of how employees work are not as effective as they could be.
-With the adoption of collaborative technology, this will construct the future of work, encouraging more businesses to trial better ways of connecting internally and ultimately increasing employee productivity and boosting connectivity.
+The adoption of collaborative technology, will construct the future of work, encouraging more businesses to trial better ways of connecting internally and ultimately improving employee productivity and boosting connectivity.